 The portrayal catalogue uses a colour scheme, which classifies colours by their usage.
 Each colour usage is represented by a five-letter colour token.
 Each colour token corresponds to a colour definition given in CIE and/or sRGB coordinates in one of a set of colours; each set is intended for a different bridge lighting condition.
 Each such set of colours is referred to as a “palette” and is generally identified by a descriptive name, such as “Day-Bright”, “Dusk” and “Night”.
 A particular colour token is often assigned different CIE/sRGB coordinates in different palettes (especially day/night/dusk palettes).

 A “colour profile”, as the term is used in S-100, is a collection of different palettes within a single XML file.
-An ECDIS must, at a minimum, have palettes for day, night, and dusk conditions available on the system.
+An ECDIS must, at a minimum, have palettes for day, night, and dusk conditions available on the system (MSC 232(82) / A10.4.

 Symbols, fill styles and line styles refer to the colour tables by using the standardized colour tokens as part of the symbol definition.